olgagasowska/sentiment-analysis-text-only-vs-text-video/README.md

     The model bases only on the train part of the data due to time restriction of the project

 **Data preparation:**
+The models were trained on a small smaple (around 3560 elements) so the accuracy of the results may be biased.

 The dataset was used on the basis of the preprocessed data (https://github.com/declare-lab/MELD/tree/master/data/MELD_Dyadic), and the raw files provided by MELD creators (mp4).

    Steps undertaken:

     Importing preprocessed data(“Utterance”, “Speaker”, “Sentiment”) and raw files.

     Creating a “Filename” for each entrance in the preprocessed data that allows to align the video data with the rest of the data

     Exporting head and posture features from the raw files with MediaPipe, with average for each “Utterance”

     Aligning the two datasets.
 Dataset structure: “Filename”, “Avg Head Movement (x,y)”, “Avg Posture”, “Speaker”, “Sentiment”, “Utterance”

 **Two models were created:**